Simon Moore, Associate Professor, and Wiley Davi, Associate Professor & Department Chair, English & Media Studies

 It's been identified in the US, in Massachusetts and in the UK and even by the United Nations as one of the most dynamic areas of the economy.
 Why?
 Because technology like social media is creating new demands for entertainment and creative content design by businesses in that sector — and other organizations.

-What are the courses in the Major like?
+What are the courses in a Communications major like?

 Simon teaches courses in public relations, and Wiley teaches in critical thinking.
 The courses are a blend of design, media production, public relations, content development, social media creation and cultural understanding.
 Most of all, the major offers a blend of hands-on, strategic and theory courses designed to maximize creativity, understand the business of creative industries, and also the culture which those industries needs to engage in order to succeed.